Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Introduction

 A major obstacle in linking neuronal activity with biophysical properties is \emph{neuronal degeneracy}, the well-established fact that multiple distinct parameter sets, particularly effective ion channel densities, can produce similar spiking behaviors \cite{goaillardIonChannelDegeneracy2021}.
 This functional flexibility enhances robustness but complicates interpretation, as neurons exhibit inherently nonlinear, high-dimensional dynamics.
 When different parameter combinations produce indistinguishable activity, identifying which configurations underlie recorded behavior becomes an underdetermined problem \cite{goldmanGlobalStructureRobustness2001a, liuModelNeuronActivityDependent1998, golowaschActivityDependentRegulationPotassium1999a}.

 Conductance-based models (CBMs) provide a principled framework to tackle this challenge computationally.
 Their parameters, such as maximal ion conductances, link directly to measurable biological properties like ion channel expression.
-However, realistic CBMs are complex, often requiring dozens of parameters \cite{liuModelNeuronActivityDependent1998, taylorHowMultipleConductances2009, yuMathematicalModelMidbrain2015}.
-Combined with degeneracy, this complexity makes inferring conductances from experimental data highly challenging and often computationally intractable.
+However, realistic CBMs are complex, often requiring dozens of parameters \cite{liuModelNeuronActivityDependent1998, taylorHowMultipleConductances2009, yuMathematicalModelMidbrain2015, fyonNewPerspective2026}.
+Combined with degeneracy, this complexity makes inferring conductances from experimental data highly challenging and often computationally intractable, with results that are difficult to interpret.

-This difficulty defines a core inverse problem in computational neuroscience: \emph{given an observed activity pattern such as a spike train, how can one identify a set – or better, the population – of biophysical models that could have generated it?} Solving this problem is essential for bridging experimental observations and mechanistic understanding, yet existing approaches face key limitations.
-Many require full voltage traces or intracellular recordings, making them sensitive to noise and less feasible in practice.
-Others are computationally expensive, lack robustness to biological variability, require enormous amounts of data, or fail to account for degeneracy altogether \cite{druckmannNovelMultipleObjective2007, prinzAlternativeHandTuningConductanceBased2003, shepardsonAlgorithmsInvertingHodgkinHuxley2009, huysEfficientEstimationDetailed2006, burghiFeedbackIdentificationConductancebased2021, burghiDistributedOnlineEstimation2022, mengSequentialMonteCarlo2011, mengUnifiedApproachLinking2014, ditlevsenEstimationPartiallyObserved2014, goncalvesTrainingDeepNeural2020}.
+This difficulty defines a core inverse problem in computational neuroscience: \emph{given an observed activity pattern such as a spike train, how can one identify a set (or better, the population) of biophysical models that could have generated it?} Existing approaches face key limitations.
+Many require full voltage traces or intracellular recordings, making them sensitive to noise and less feasible in practice \cite{druckmannNovelMultipleObjective2007, prinzAlternativeHandTuningConductanceBased2003, shepardsonAlgorithmsInvertingHodgkinHuxley2009, huysEfficientEstimationDetailed2006, burghiFeedbackIdentificationConductancebased2021, burghiDistributedOnlineEstimation2022, mengSequentialMonteCarlo2011, mengUnifiedApproachLinking2014, ditlevsenEstimationPartiallyObserved2014}.
+Recent advances in simulation-based inference (SBI) have partially addressed these limitations by training neural density estimators to approximate posterior distributions over parameters given observed data, enabling fast inference while capturing parameter uncertainty~\cite{goncalvesTrainingDeepNeural2020, cranmerFrontierSimulationbasedInference2020, lueckmannFlexibleStatisticalInference2017, vetter2024sourcerersamplebasedmaximumentropy, burghiRapidInterpretable2025, burghiQuantitativePrediction2025}.
+Related efforts using data assimilation and variational methods have a long history in this context, notably the work of Abarbanel and collaborators on dynamical state and parameter estimation in conductance-based models~\cite{abarbanel2009dynamical, meliza2014estimating}, as well as subsequent applications to automated model construction~\cite{nogaretAutomaticConstructionPredictive2016}.
+However, these approaches operate directly in the high-dimensional conductance space without explicit reference to the dynamical mechanisms that shape neuronal activity.
+As a result, the learned posteriors, though valid, do not straightforwardly reveal \emph{why} certain parameter combinations produce similar outputs, and the relationship between parameter variability and functional equivalence remains implicit.